Kitchen Islands With Attached Built-In Tables: Cooking Meets Conversation

 Provides an in-home chef’s table experience

-Restaurants with special chef’s tables in the kitchen may (temporarily?) be a thing of the past due to the pandemic, but a table attached to your kitchen island recreates this experience in your home.
+Restaurants with exclusive chef’s tables may feel like a luxury, but a table attached to your kitchen island brings that same intimate experience right into your home.

 Every dinner host knows that uncomfortable time in between when the guests arrive and when the meal is ready to be served.
 Dinner guests are left to their own devices in the living room, or stuck standing awkwardly in the kitchen, offering to help while trying desperately not to get in your way.